briannaghinds/ai-chatbot/README.md

-# AI Chatbot 101
+# AI Notes Summarizer
-In this project we will build an AI chatbot via a LLM API and we will build the UI using the `streamlit` Python library.
+In this project we will build an AI Notes Summarizer to help you study via a LLM API and we will build the UI using the `streamlit` Python library.

-CHANGE: the goal is to have a API, LLM/LangGraph, Streamlit integration LLM -> Google AI Studio API
-- idea 1: learning tutor, an AI tutor that explains uploaded course notes in different difficulty levels (Beginner/Immediate/Advanced) and also have quizzes based on those notes
+The learning tutor, will explain uploaded course notes in different difficult levels of your choosing (Beginner/Intermediate/Advanced) and if we have time, the application will give a quiz based on those notes.

+## Application Setup Steps:
+### Step 1: